afishhh/bar/README.md

 # A custom status bar

+> [!WARNING]
+> THIS README IS VERY OUTDATED!
+>
+> Consult the source code for usage instructions.
+> In particular config.def.hh contains an example config.hh.
+> Also for some reason I switched from a custom event loop to libuv (quite possibly mistake).

 ## Features
 - dwm-ipc patch support (uses dwmipcpp library), support for other window managers may be added through custom blocks.
 - Easy custom block creation in C++.